Happy-Ferret/gophercraft/README.md

 Unlike C++, Go provides memory safety at the language level, making memory-based RCE exploits impossible.

-Go also provides many libraries that the protocol requires, like `net`, `crypto/sha1`, `crypto/hmac` and `compress/zlib` as part of the Go Standard Library, eliminating the need for arduous dependency management.
+Go has nicer package management.
+It also provides many libraries that the protocol requires, like `net`, `crypto/sha1`, `crypto/hmac` and `compress/zlib` as part of the Go Standard Library, eliminating the need to add external dependencies.

 ## Programs